skdeng/graffiti/docs/strategy/static_strategy.md

 # Static Strategy

 A static strategy is a trade strategy that depends only the market price at each point in time.

-_Note: Such strategies are not very flexible and are not recommended beyond initial experimentations._
+Such strategies are not very flexible and are not recommended beyond initial experimentations.
+See [Dynamic Strategy](./dynamic_strategy.md) for a more flexible implementation.

 ## Structure